 If there is one thing that Leonard Cohen teaches us, it’s that being happy is completely overrated.
-No matter what state you are in, exuberant, joyous, or just plain content, the opening guitar line on “Avalanche,” the first track on Songs of Love and Hate, will immediately depress you.
+No matter what state you are in, exuberant, joyous, or just plain content, the opening guitar line on “Avalanche,” the first track on Songs of Love and Hate, immediately instills a palpable feeling of dread.
 And that’s the best part about the entire album.
 It can alter your mood so violently that by the end of the it you are left stunned, wondering how nine simple pieces of music could change how you feel so drastically.

 In spite of any country leanings, Cohen’s on-the-verge-of-yelling vocal delivery is a precursor to punk in that it shows incredible passion for what he believes in.
 Instead of the No Future mantra of the Sex Pistols or the “I just wanna sniff some glue” stance of The Ramones, Cohen fights for his own issue: misery.
 Spitting out lines like “Well, you tell me that your lover has a broken limb/ You say you’re kind of restless now and it’s on account of him/ Well, I saw the man in question, it was just the other night/ He was eating up a lady where the lions and Christians fight,” with such intensity that it would make the likes of Johnny Rotten and Richard Hell blush.

 While many pop lyricists are given the title of Poet, very few actually live up to it.
 Despite my above sentiments, Cohen is first and foremost a poet and it’s apparent throughout Songs of Love and Hate.
-The best singer-songwriters have a degree of universality to their work — everyone should be able to relate and, like many singers/poets before him, Cohen’s lyrics can border on the grandiose, a little too euphuistic to be speaking for the hoi polloi.
-But Cohen’s lyrics sometimes just don’t fit with the music — an extra syllable here, too many words there — but this makes Cohen’s songs really unique.
-As a listener, you come to look forward to these quirks, they make Cohen that much more human.
+The best singer-songwriters have a degree of universality to their work—everyone should be able to relate and, like many singers/poets before him, Cohen’s lyrics can border on the grandiose, a little too euphuistic to be speaking for the hoi polloi.
+But Cohen’s lyrics sometimes just don’t fit with the music—an extra syllable here, too many words there—but this makes Cohen’s songs unique.
+These quirks become the things that make the music special—they make Cohen that much more human.
 But it doesn’t prove that Cohen is a poor musician.

-While Cohen is lauded for lyrical content more than anything else, he is an accomplished musician who picked up a guitar at age 13 to, of course, impress a girl, and his playing is quite underrated.
-In the liner notes, Cohen is only billed as “acoustic guitar,” and his use of orchestration, not too overwhelming, not too quiet, on songs like ”Avalanche,” “Last Year’s Man” and “Love Calls you by your Name” is nothing short of genius.
+While Cohen is lauded for lyrical content more than anything else, he is an accomplished musician who picked up a guitar at age 13 to, of course, impress a girl, and his playing is underrated.
+In the liner notes, Cohen is only billed as “acoustic guitar,” and his use of orchestration—not too overwhelming, not too quiet—on songs such as “Avalanche,” “Last Year’s Man” and “Love Calls you by your Name” is nothing short of genius.
 “Last Year’s Man” and its follower, “Dress Rehearsal Rag,” happen to boast a child chorus, a tactic XTC would later employ on “Dear God” with similar consequences.
 The child backup singers just make Cohen’s songs that much more haunting.